James Crichton

-Early life
+Early life and education

-James Crichton was from Clunie, in Perthshire, although some sources maintain his birthplace was Dumfries.
-He was the son of Robert Crichton of Eliok, Lord Advocate of Scotland, and Elizabeth Stewart, from whose line James could claim Royal descent.
+James Crichton was born on 19 August 1560., the son of Robert Crichton of Eliok, Lord Advocate of Scotland and Elizabeth Stewart, a sister of James Stewart, 1st Lord Doune.
+He was said to be from Clunie, in Perthshire, although some sources maintain his birthplace was Dumfries.

-One of the most gifted individuals of the 16th century, Crichton was educated at St Andrews University between the ages of ten and fourteen, during which time he completed requirements for both his bachelor's and master's degrees.
-James was taught by the celebrated Scottish scholar, politician and poet George Buchanan (1506–1582).
-It was apparent from his earliest days that James was an unusually gifted prodigy, which may have been associated with a gift for perfect recall.
+One of the most gifted individuals of the 16th century, Crichton was educated at St Andrews University between the ages of 10 and 14, during which time he completed requirements for both his bachelor's and master's degrees.
+Crichton was taught by the celebrated Scottish scholar, politician, and poet George Buchanan (1506–1582).
+It was apparent from his earliest days that he was an unusually gifted prodigy, which may have been associated with a gift for perfect recall.

-Further education in France

-By the age of twenty, he was not only fluent in, but could discourse in (both prose and verse) no fewer than twelve languages, as well as being an accomplished horseman, fencer, singer, musician, orator, and debater.
+By the age of 20, he was not only fluent in, but could discourse in (both prose and verse) 12 languages, as well as being an accomplished horseman, fencer, singer, musician, orator, and debater.
 Noted for his good looks as well as his refined social graces, he was considered to have come closest to the ideal of the complete man.

 Leaving Scotland, Crichton travelled to Paris, where he continued his education at the Collège de Navarre.
 It was in the French capital that he first came to prominence by challenging French professors to ask him any question on any science or liberal arts subject in Arabic, Dutch, English, French, Greek, Hebrew, Italian, Latin, Slavonic, Spanish, or Syriac.
 It is said that throughout the course of one extremely long day, French scholars failed to stump Crichton on any question they threw at him, no matter how abstruse.

 Travel to Italy

 Thereafter he spent two years as a soldier in the French army before travelling to Italy in 1579, winning acclaim in Genoa, Venice, and Padua by repeating his exploit of challenging Italian scholars to intellectual discourse and debate.
-Once, he is alleged to have bested a professional gladiator in a brutal fencing match.

 In Venice in 1580, Crichton befriended the printer Aldus Manutius the Younger, who introduced him to the Venetian intellectual community, where the young Scot made an enormous impression on humanist scholars.
-In Padua in 1581, he clashed with a number of scholars over their interpretation of Aristotle, while demonstrating that their mathematics was flawed.
+In Padua in 1581, he clashed with a number of scholars over their interpretation of Aristotle, while demonstrating that their mathematics were flawed.

-Perhaps tiring of intellectual duels, the following year Crichton entered the service of the Duke of Mantua, and may have become tutor to the Duke's headstrong son Vincenzo Gonzaga (although some sources suggest that Crichton served only as a member of the ducal council, and did not actually teach the prince).
+Perhaps tiring of intellectual duels, the following year Crichton entered the service of Guglielmo Gonzaga the Duke of Mantua, and may have become tutor to the Duke's son Vincenzo Gonzaga (although some sources suggest that Crichton served only as a member of the ducal council, and did not actually teach the prince).